 Alphanosos, managing complexity in biosciences

-Alphanosos, the French Green-Bio-Deep Tech company, uses its proprietary AI algorithms to assemble natural or chemical non-pharma ingredients resulting in patentable blends with strong biological activities for cosmetic, food and pharmaceutical applications.
+Alphanosos, the French Green-Bio-Deep Tech company, uses its proprietary AI algorithms to assemble natural or chemical non-pharma ingredients resulting in patentable blends with strong biological activities for cosmetic and food applications, a prelude to Alphanosos’ subsequent objectives in human health and pharmaceutical applications.
 Its first patented natural mixes are already used in commercial products and are to be further evaluated in several microorganisms-related diseases.

 Alphanosos was co-founded by Pascal Mayer, recipient of the 2022 Breakthrough Prize in Life Sciences.
-The company’s philosophy is to modulate biological activities with complex mixes of safe compounds acting on the metabolism of microorganisms.
-Alphanosos’ proprietary AI platform provides and accelerates the design of innovative and efficient experimental solutions.
-This offers totally new and patentable discoveries directly usable in the cosmetics and beauty fields, a prelude to Alphanosos’ subsequent objectives in human health.
+The company’s philosophy is to modulate biological activities with complex mixes of safe compounds acting on the metabolism of microorganisms and cells.

+In this collaboration, Alphanosos will bring its proprietary AI and experimental microbiology platform to accelerates the design of innovative and efficient accords.
+This offers totally new and patentable discoveries directly usable in the cosmetics and beauty fields.
+Alphanosos will be rewarded with royalty payments on Eurofragance sales of the malodor products resulting from the collaboration.

 The joint program between Eurofragance and Alphanosos is stated to last two years.
 This collaboration explores the malodor fighting potential of complex mixes of ingredients, going beyond predictable performance, thanks to sophisticated AI algorithms.